 The only public access point to Johnson Creek is Fish Hatchery Park, which was the first registered fish hatchery in the nation.
-Fish and wildlife habitat associated with Johnson Creek have been lost and impacted by sedimentation, loss or conversion of riparian vegetation, and streambank armoring, reducing its viability as a cold-water fishery (the only one remaining in the Rouge River).
-A spring-fed pond, which flows into Johnson Creek, has been degraded by sediment-laden stormwater runoff from the unimproved parking lot at Fish Hatchery Park.
-The resulting sediment has been deposited into the pond to a point where it is less than 18 inches deep.
-This sediment escapes from the pond through the outlet structure and is impairing the stream bottom habitat in Johnson Creek.
-In addition to this, streambanks in the park have been impacted by the removal of native vegetation and historic placement of a concrete wall.
+Fish and wildlife habitat associated with Johnson Creek have been lost and impacted by sedimentation, loss or conversion of riparian vegetation, and streambank armoring, reducing its viability as a cold-water fishery (the only one remaining in the

+Rouge River).
+A spring-fed pond, which flows into Johnson Creek, was degraded by sediment-laden stormwater runoff from the unimproved parking lot at Fish Hatchery Park.
+The resulting sediment had been deposited into the pond to a point where it was less than 18 inches deep.
+This sediment escaped from the pond through the outlet structure and was impairing the stream bottom habitat in Johnson Creek.
+In addition to this, streambanks in the park were impacted by the removal of native vegetation and historic placement of a concrete wall.